RohanBera/computer-vision/assmt1/README.md

 The camera matrix, rotational matrix and translation matrix which were stored in the above step are used to calculate translate the image coordinate to world coordinate.

 two pixel coordinates (whose distance we want to measure) are chosen from an image and are converted into world coordinate.
-The distance between these 3d points then determine the real worl distance.
+The distance between these 3d points then determine the real world distance.

 <hr />